MAXDOP Advisor - SQLYARD Tools

 Your current configured value: SELECT value_in_use FROM sys.configurations WHERE name = 'max degree of parallelism';

-Current CTP value (default is 5, often too low): SELECT value_in_use FROM sys.configurations WHERE name = 'cost threshold for parallelism';
+Current CTP (default 5 is almost always too low): SELECT value_in_use FROM sys.configurations WHERE name = 'cost threshold for parallelism';

 Run this query and enter the values below.
-If CXPACKET or CXCONSUMER do not appear in your results enter 0.
-SELECT wait_type, waiting_tasks_count, wait_time_ms FROM sys.dm_os_wait_stats WHERE wait_type IN ('CXPACKET','CXCONSUMER','SOS_SCHEDULER_YIELD','THREADPOOL') ORDER BY wait_time_ms DESC;
+Values are in milliseconds.
+If your query returns seconds multiply by 1000.
+Enter 0 for any wait type not in your results.
+SOS_WORK_DISPATCHER is automatically excluded as background noise.
+SELECT wait_type, waiting_tasks_count, wait_time_ms FROM sys.dm_os_wait_stats WHERE wait_type IN ('CXPACKET','CXCONSUMER','SOS_SCHEDULER_YIELD','PAGEIOLATCH_SH','THREADPOOL') ORDER BY wait_time_ms DESC;

 Typical concurrent user sessions: SELECT COUNT(*) FROM sys.dm_exec_sessions WHERE is_user_process = 1;